-The Issuer will pay principal and interest on the Notes in the Specified Currency (as defined in the relevant Applicable Pricing Supplement).
-This presents certain risks relating to currency conversions if an investor's financial activities are denominated principally in a currency or currency unit (the "Investor's Currency") other than the Specified Currency.
-These include the risk that exchange rates may significantly change (including changes due to devaluation of the Specified Currency or revaluation of the Investor's Currency) and the risk that authorities with jurisdiction over the Investor's Currency may impose or modify exchange controls.
-An appreciation in the value of the Investor's Currency relative to the Specified Currency would decrease (i) the Investor's Currency-equivalent yield on the Notes, (ii) the Investor's Currency equivalent value of the principal payable on the Notes and (iii) the Investor's Currency equivalent market value of the Notes.
-Similarly, the Issuer may be exposed to potential losses if the Specified Currency were to depreciate against key currencies in which the Issuer's revenues are based, which may have an adverse effect on its financial condition and results of operations.
+The Issuer will pay principal and interest on the Notes in the Payment Currency (as defined in the Applicable Pricing Supplement).
+This presents certain risks relating to currency conversions if (i) the underlying investments and/or hedges are expressed to be denominated in a currency other than the Payment Currency (the "Related Currency") or (ii) an investor's financial activities are denominated principally in a currency or currency unit (the "Investor's Currency") other than the Payment Currency.
+These include the risk that exchange rates may significantly change (including changes due to devaluation of the Payment Currency or revaluation of the Related Currency or the Investor's Currency) and the risk that authorities with jurisdiction over the Related Currency or the Investor's Currency may impose or modify exchange controls.
+An appreciation in the value of the Related Currency or the Investor's Currency relative to the Payment Currency would decrease (i) the Related Currency or the Investor's Currency-equivalent yield on the Notes, (ii) the Related Currency or the Investor's Currency equivalent value of the principal payable on the Notes and (iii) the Related Currency or the Investor's Currency equivalent market value of the Notes.
+Similarly, the Issuer may be exposed to potential losses if the Payment Currency were to depreciate against key currencies in which the Issuer's revenues are based, which may have an adverse effect on its financial condition and results of operations.

-The Notes may be delisted, which may materially affect an investor's ability to resell
+The Notes may be de-listed, which may materially affect an investor's ability to resell

-Any Notes that are listed on the JSE or any other Financial Exchange(s) may be delisted.
-If any Notes are delisted, the Issuer is obliged to endeavour promptly to obtain an alternative listing.
-Although no assurance is made as to the liquidity of the Notes as a result of listing on the JSE or any other Financial Exchange(s), delisting the Notes may have a material adverse effect on a Noteholder's ability to resell the Notes in the secondary market.
+Any Notes that are listed on the JSE or any other Financial Exchange(s) may be de-listed.
+If any Notes are de-listed, the Issuer is obliged to endeavour promptly to obtain an alternative listing.
+Although no assurance is made as to the liquidity of the Notes as a result of listing on the JSE or any other Financial Exchange(s), de-listing the Notes may have a material adverse effect on a Noteholder's ability to resell the Notes in the secondary market.